microsoft/azuredevopslabs/labs/devopsserver/vsproductivity/readme.md

     ![](images/099.png)

 1. Ordinarily you would want to shelve other pending changes before taking on an out-of-band update like this.
 However, it's easy to work around when you don't.
-Under **Included Changes**, right-click **_profile.cshtml** and select **Exclude Unselected** to focus on only the change for the **Release1** branch.
+Under **Included Changes**, right-click **_Profile.cshtml** and select **Exclude Unselected** to focus on only the change for the **Release1** branch.

     ![](images/100.png)